To Merge, Or Not To Merge, That Is The Question

 Published results about United’s operational performance indicate the lack of these insights.
 They are well beyond its competitors’ metrics on quality, including delays, cancellations, mishandled bags, and bumped passengers.
 The airline has, since 2012, been the worst or near worst among its competitors.
 In 2012, when reported punctuality was 58.7% according to the U.S. Department of Transportation, United was responsible for 43 percent of all consumer complaints filed against U.S. airlines’.
 Even though the punctuality has improved in the meantime, it is still below the industry norm.
 Read more United’s Quest to be Less Awful (Bloomberg, Jan 2016).

 What lessons can be learned?

 ‘There are lessons we can learn from this experience’ has become a common closing phrase used by airline executives interviewed after major disruptive events.
 What lessons did they really have in mind at that moment?
 Considering that airlines don’t have a system that controls wider strategic and management aspects of disruptions, it is unlikely that real improvement can be expected.

 How to make improvements in the age of disruptions

 Disruptions offer a still unexplored, if not the only opportunity to improve system performance.
-These are unique events where system planning and assumptions meet reality and customer numbers turn to real people.
-It’s the only way to get an insight into the interactions between data, people, and processes and most critical strategic and operational inputs in need of adjustments.
+These are unique events where strategic and planning assumptions meet reality and customer numbers turn to real people.
+This is the only way to get an insight into the interactions between data, people, and processes and most critical strategic and operational inputs in need of adjustments.
 The answer is in working continuously on identifying the most damaging influencers at time and keep repairing the broken links on the go — a chance that shouldn’t be missed.